 Thus, the second meeting between “Bobcat” and Ike was not just a grudge match, but also a fight with huge implications for the sport as it would finally decide the one and only lightweight champion of the world.
 A sports event of national significance, it received plenty of press coverage and sold out Philadelphia’s Municipal Stadium.
 Everyone knew this would be a violent, all-action clash, Williams favoured slightly by the bookies to avenge his earlier defeat.

-What ensued that night was a toe-to-toe brawl, both men determined to impose their will on the other, both men launching huge shots.
+What ensued that night was a toe-to-toe brawl, both men determined to impose their will on the other, both launching huge shots.
 Montgomery started fast with a vicious body attack while Ike tried to establish a sharp left jab.
 The toe-to-toe exchanges came thick and fast with neither man having a decided edge.
-However, when Williams landed his jab with authority, he controlled the fight.
-However, he had no interest in boxing his rival and instead kept looking to inflict serious pain.
+When Williams landed his jab with authority, he controlled the fight, but he had no interest in boxing his rival and instead looked to inflict serious pain.

 Montgomery beat the count but he was mortally wounded.
 Another cruel battering followed before he was floored a second time.
-Perhaps it was hatred that pushed the stunned and dazed fighter to again pull himself off the canvas but his footing was uncertain and the referee finished the count and signalled that the battle was over.
+Perhaps it was hatred that pushed the stunned and dazed fighter to again pull himself off the canvas but his footing was uncertain and the referee finished the count and then signaled that the battle was over.
 Ike Williams had his revenge.
-Of secondary importance was the undisputed lightweight championship of the world. — Robert Portis
+Of secondary importance was the undisputed championship of the world and his standing as one of the greatest lightweights of all-time. — Robert Portis